Trading Edge – What Is It And How To Find The Best Edges? – Backtest, Examples And Strategies For Traders

 Trading edge vs. trading strategies

 A trading edge is not the same as a trading strategy.
-A trading edge is something that deviates from the averages and has the potential to become a complete strategy, including variables for both when to buy and when to sell.
-Additionally, it would be best if you did some thinking about money and risk management.
+A trading edge deviates from the averages and can become a complete strategy, including variables for both when to buy and when to sell.
+Additionally, it would be best to think about money and risk management.

 Let’s look at two examples to better illustrate what we mean by trading edges:

-If you look at the return for the S&P 500 per day of the month, you will notice slightly better performance at the end of the month compared to any other period of the month.
-There could be many reasons for that, but we will not delve into that.
+If you look at the return for the S&P 500 per trading day of the month, you will notice slightly better performance at the end of the month and at the beginning of the month (compared to any other period of the month).
+There could be many reasons, but we will not delve into that.

-Let’s do a straightforward test in Amibroker (read here for why we use Amibroker) (we recommend using a trading platform to save time in the long run):
+Let’s do a straightforward test in Amibroker (read here for why we use Amibroker – we recommend using a trading platform to save time in the long run).
+We test the following trading rules:

-The equity curve of 100 000 invested in SPY in 1993 up until today on calendar days 27 or higher shows a reasonably good equity curve:
+The equity curve of 100 000 invested in SPY (the ETF for S&P 500) in 1993 up until today shows a reasonably good equity curve:

-Compare this to the accumulated return by only being invested on calendar days 26 or lower:
+Compare this to the accumulated return by NOT being invested during those seven trading days:

 For over two decades, the stock market has shown strong mean-reverting tendencies.
 An opposite reaction has usually followed any sharp fall or rise.
 That is not a trading strategy, but it’s an edge you can develop into a strategy.
 A perfect example of such strategies can be found here: